BenjaminMartinezMetaU/capstone/README.md

 - [ ]  User submits form to set up their account with a username and other optional profile information including their email, a blurb, and portfolio to display to other users

-- [ ]  User information saves in Firebase
+- [ ]  User information saves in Parse

 Home